BEST OUTDOOR SECURITY CAMERA UK

 The higher the image quality, the more space will be required to store the video.
-The more video is taken, the greater the amount of storage space required.
+The more video is taken, the greater the amount of video storage space required.
 So, if your camera stores a lot of high quality footage, it could end up costing you more money.

-With some home security cameras, you can search through view 24+ hours of stored footage, whereas others only store footage once the camera is activated.
+With some outdoor home security cameras, you can search through view 24+ hours of stored footage, whereas others only store footage once the camera is activated.

 Cloud Storage Vs. Card Storage